Get the Latest Copy of our Constitution Below

 Article 7.7.6: Nationally, he plays the role internationally played by the President & Chief Executive Officer (CEO), but under the supervision of the Regional Director.

-Article 7.7.7: Regionally, the Regional Advisor supervises and advices the Regional Director at
+Article 7.7.7: Regionally, the Regional Advisor supervises and advice the Regional Director at

 the same level as the President & Chief Executive Officer is advised by the Trustees and International Advisors at Head Office, in Johannesburg.